munas-git/munas-git/README.md

 <h1> Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="9%" height="9%" /> </h1>
 <h3> I'm Einstein Munachiso Ebereonwu: </h3>

-- 🌱 Currently growing my DataScience skills - ML/NLP, as well as Full stack (front end with HTML, CSS and a bit of JS, Back end with python - Flask) for model integration and deployment.
+- 🌱 Currently growing my DataScience skills - ML/NLP, as well as Full stack (front end with HTML, CSS and a bit of JS, Back end with python - Flask & Django) for model integration and other purposes.

 - 👯 Looking to collaborate with other DataScientists and SoftwareEngineers to build amazing solutions.